openssl/openssl/doc/designs/ddd/README.md

 ----------

 These demos were developed after analysis of the following open source applications to determine libssl API usage patterns.
-The modally occuring usage patterns were determined and used to determine categories into which to classify the applications:
+The modally occurring usage patterns were determined and used to determine categories into which to classify the applications: